Senate suddenly bars reporters from filming senators in Capitol hallways

 "Senate Rules Committee and [Senate Sergeant at Arms] trying to SHUT DOWN press access in halls.
 No more staking out hearings without permission.
 Not OK," wrote CNN's Manu Raju.

-A representative for the Senate Rules Committee referred CNNMoney to the office of its chairman, Republican Sen. Richard Shelby of Alabama.
-A spokesperson for Shelby has yet to return a request for comment.

-However, Democratic Sen. Amy Klobuchar of Minnesota, the ranking member on the Senate Rules Committee, expressed her disapproval of the directive on Twitter.
+Democratic Sen. Amy Klobuchar of Minnesota, the ranking member on the Senate Rules Committee, expressed her disapproval of the directive on Twitter.

 "As ranking member of the Senate Rules Committee I call on the majority to allow reporting in the Capitol to proceed as usual," Klobuchar tweeted.